avinassh/blag/content/posts/internet-mvcc.md

 Check the [errata]({{< ref "posts/hekaton-paper-typo" >}}) blog post to read the error's implications and the fix in detail.

+Have comments?
+Share your thoughts here on [the Twitter thread](https://twitter.com/iavins/status/1650890780121399296).

 <small><i>Thanks to Bhargav, Hari, Satan, Saad, Sumesh, Piyush, and Gautam for reading a draft of this.</i></small>